Artyk77/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions store data about a user, they prevent having to login everytime they navigate to a new page on your website.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+ Hash it, Using a secure algotrithm.

 - [ ] What does bcrypt do to slow down attackers?

+Creates a function that is not reversible, there is no algorithm that evaluates the original value of the hash.

 - [ ] What are the three parts of the JSON Web Token?

+- Header
+    - Payload
+       - Signature

 ## Minimum Viable Product